front-end-intermediate/session-2/storage.md

 formElem.addEventListener('input', saveData);
 ```

+The change to `getData` is for logging purposes only.
+You should also check out the applications tab.

 Let's try accounting for elements that do not have an id such as radio buttons and check boxes.

 ```js